guybedford/proposal-export-star-default/README.md

 If `lib/package-core.js` contained a default export, we would not be exposing it.

-We would need to explitly export the default with something like:
+We would need to explicitly export the default with:

 index.js
 ```javascript